JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-14-dont-use-ai-for-audio-programming.md

 The human brain is a wonderful tool.
 Programming is an amazing way to sharpen that tool.

-Just like Steven Covey said in his book “7 Habits of Highly Successful People”: you need to sharpen the saw.
+Just like Steven Covey wrote in his book “The 7 Habits of Highly Effective People”: you need to sharpen the saw.

 Our brains are responsible for creating the rich experience of life.
 Don’t you want to have it as sharp as possible?